Ink-33/authn/README.md

 >
 ```

-New function will be added soon.
+New functions will coming soon.